ZhaoweiTan/moonlight-android/demo_plan.md

-### Integration with MobileInsight
-TBD

 ## Implementation Details: Stage Two

-TBD.
-Finish by the end of August.

 ### Overlay Implementation Plan
 In the decoder file, we have aan object `MediaCodec videoDecoder`.
 Video Decoder will read from buffer in `startRendererThread`; it uses `releaseOutputBuffer()` to render and output the frame out of the buffer.